pipclark/Controlling-Stepper-Motors-with-Arduino-NEMA-/README.md

 # Controlling-Stepper-Motors-with-Arduino-NEMA-
-A script and GUI for controlling stepper motors in 3 directions (XYZ) from an arduino (I was using nema 23 but it should work for others in general, maybe with some small changes)
+A python script and GUI for controlling stepper motors in 3 directions (XYZ) from an arduino (I was using nema 23 but it should work for others in general, maybe with some small changes)